-To improve the vehicle's traction when driving with snow chains, or starting off in deep snow, sand or gravel, it may be desirable to switch off the ESP by pressing the ESP switch.
+NOTE: To improve the vehicle's traction when driving with snow chains, or starting off in deep snow, sand, or gravel, it may be desirable to switch to the "Partial Off" mode by pressing the ESP switch.
+Once the situation requiring ESP to be switched to the "Partial Off" mode is overcome, turn ESP back on by momentarily depressing 3 the "ESP Control Switch".
+This may be done while the vehicle is in motion.

-With the ESP switched off, the engine torque reduction and stability features are cancelled.
-Therefore, the enhanced vehicle stability offered by ESP is unavailable.